IDGCaptainRussia94/Terraria-SGAmod/README.md

 -Music tracks for Sharkvern and Spider Queen, composed by Musicman, And the Caliburns composed by Rijam, and music boxes for all (except 1) of the custom themes!

--Added Obsidian Rose, Lava Charm, Shadow Key, Cobalt Shield, Flipper, Snowball Launcher, Sky Mill, and Frog Leg crafting recipes to the Reverse Engineering Table.
+-Added Obsidian Rose, Lava Charm, Shadow Key, Cobalt Shield, Flipper, Snowball Launcher, Sky Mill, and Frog Leg crafting recipes to the Reverse Engineering Station.
 All these and previous items now require an Assembly Star (sold by Draken)

 -Added a Client Config option to force Hellion to respect your privacy and disable the extra effects of Apocalypticals